Edirom/ViFE-Zotero-JS-Client/README.md

 <div id="zotero"></div>
 ```

 Call the `init()` function of the `ViFEZotero` client, when the page finished loading.
 The parameters for the `init()` function are: 1st Zotero API URL of the library and 2nd the ID of the container.
-The client expects the items chronological order, by now.
+The client expects the items in chronological order, by now.

 ```html
 <script type="text/javascript">